Hands-on-IoT-Programming/chapter7-balena/README.md

-# chapter9-Balena
+Code samples for Chapter 7 The IoT Software Package: Raspberry Pi side
-Code application to run in the IoT Device provisioned in Balena platform
+- Code application to run in the IoT Device provisioned in Balena platform

 # How to include your Pusher credentials
 Make a copy of the `.env.template` file and add you account credentials: